 This game predated auto-restock, so hearing your other two party members call out Sora's name at the same time in battle can get pretty annoying because it means they both just used an item on him, likely the same one.
 And Sora can heal himself.

 A variant of this is also very annoying: hearing someone call Sora's name just before or immediately after you heal yourself, because you probably just used an item (or magic, which is recoverable) for nothing.
 Made even worse in KHII, since Cure/Cura/Curaga drains all of the user's MP and gives them a 60 second recharge time.

 Paranoia Fuel: Okay, who else got ambushed by Heartless at the Rabbit Hole in Wonderland?
 You may suspect it when you notice that the save point is the same temporary version in the Rose Garden where you fight the Queen of Hearts...

-But the Heartless attack on Destiny Islands is just cruel (at least in the PS2 version, it was removed from what I can tell).
+But the Heartless attack on Destiny Islands is just cruel (at least in the PS2 version).
 If you dillydally too long in the beachside shack?
 THE SAVE POINT DISAPPEARS AND THE HEARTLESS ATTACK!!

 When IGN did their top 100 PS2 games of all time list, Kingdom Hearts broke the top 10 and came in at #7.

 That One Achievement: The Gummi Ship Collector trophy in the 1.5 version, which involves getting every Gummi Ship blueprint in the game.
 For the majority of obtaining the blueprints, this means fulfilling some truly insane mission requirements traveling between worlds with the Gummi Ship, like doing Atlantica's third mission (do not collect items, and get a high score of 260 points or more), in a minigame widely considered a Scrappy Mechanic prior to its revamp in Kingdom Hearts II.